cameronlai/cameronlai.github.io/_posts/2018-05-21-Athletics-Results-Visualization.md

     *   Originally, I wanted to support some complex relationship between the AJAX drop down buttons.
     *   It ended up too convoluted and the final solution was a decision tree from left to right.

+## Rework from Django app to Vue JS Static Website
+---

+The first implementation was done in 2018 and the website was converted from a Django app to a static website built with Vue JS as part of the "Zero Server Cost" initiative.

+One of the major difference is that all the data was stored in backend before and ajax queries was used to get back the display data.
+The new approach downloads the entire dataset, which is about ~3MB.
+The user interface is now much more responsive, however, this slows the initial load time.

 Hope you will enjoy the convenience of using this web app as well! :)